Gman-Superfly/AKIRA/foundations/CONSERVATION_OF_ACTION.md

 │  • Contains: Compressed patterns from training data                   │
 │  • Changes: Only through training/fine-tuning                        │
-│  • Location: Model parameters (on disk, in GPU memory)               │ │  • Analogy: THE WOOD — stored fuel                                   │
+│  • Location: Model parameters (on disk, in GPU memory)               │ │  • Analogy: THE WOOD, stored fuel                                    │
 │  • The ghost: The ghost LIVES here                                   │
 │                                                                         │
 │  ─────────────────────────────────────────────────────────────────────  │